bharatsrirangam/NLPFinalProject/README.md

 ## Main Results Code
 BERT folder Contains Jupyter notebook to run BERT classification on tweets.
 Requires preprocessed csv BiLSTM folder.
 BiLSTM code is found in the "CS4650_Disaster_Tweet_Notebook" jupyter notebook under the BiLSTM folder

+## Acknowledgements
+the BERT code in the jupyter notebook in the BERT directory is based on the code found at the following github link: https://github.com/sugi-chan/custom_bert_pipeline